 PBT for HCC is an emerging technology which, according to the NCCN Guidelines®, may have a role in certain clinical circumstances.
 The unique dosimetric advantages of heavy charged particle radiation (Bragg Peak) offer significant potential advantages in sparing hepatic parenchyma compared to traditional photon techniques.
-This theoretical advantage is still the object of on-going studies in this country.
+This theoretical advantage is still the object of ongoing studies in this country.
 A multi-institutional phase II study (Hong et al, 2016) demonstrated a 2-year HCC local control rate of 94.8%.
 Treatment was given with a hypofractionated regimen of 67.5 Gy equivalent in 15 fractions to a patient population that included previously treated patients and those with tumor vascular thrombosis.
 On-going phase III studies are in progress.
 However, a meta-analysis of 70 studies demonstrated a decided advantage of charged particle treatment as compared to traditional radiation but found no difference when comparing charged particle treatment to SBRT.

 The larger PBT series are from Japan suggesting excellent local control rates and modest 2- to 5-year survival rates.
 Four retrospective (360 patients) and 2 prospective studies (64 patients) of hypofractionated PBT in patients with hepatocellular cancer show results similar to those achieved with SBRT.

 (Fukumitsu et al, 2009; Hashimoto et al, 2006; Hata et al, 2005; Hata et al, 2006; Hsiung-Stripp et al, 2001; Koyama et al, 2003; Kozak et al, 2007; Macdonald et al, 2001; Sugahara et al, 2005; Sugahara et al, 2010; Zhang et al, 2008; Zurlo et al, 2000).
+In an individual with unresectable hepatocellular cancers who is not optimally treated with radiofrequency ablation or SBRT, PBT is medically necessary.

 NRG Oncology GI003: A Phase III Randomized Trial of Protons Versus Photons for Hepatocellular Carcinoma provided radiographic size criteria that allow for use of photon based therapy (3DCRT, IMRT, or SBRT) and proton beam therapy for treatment of hepatocellular carcinoma.
 Per the protocol, for individuals with a single lesion, the lesion can be 15 cm or less in greatest dimension.
 For individuals with two lesions, no lesion can be greater than 10 cm in greatest dimension.
 For individuals with three lesions, no lesion can be greater than 6 cm in greatest dimension.
-Portal vein involvement or thrombosis combined with a single lesion that is $\geq$ 1 cm and $\leq$ 15 cm in greatest dimension is allowed.
-In an individual with larger tumor size(s) (i.e., greater than those described in the protocol) who is not acceptably treated with 3DCRT, IMRT, ablative, transarterial or SBRT techniques in the curative setting, PBT is considered medically necessary.
+Portal vein involvement or thrombosis combined with a single lesion that is $\geq 1$ cm and $\leq 15$ cm in greatest dimension is allowed.
+In an individual with HCC who is not acceptably treated with 3DCRT, IMRT, ablative, transarterial or SBRT techniques in the curative setting, PBT is considered medically necessary.